garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 It seems very clear that we have found anomalies, some drawings are just not sheeps and the one which resembles a sheep it is a black sheep, which is by definition the golden standard of anomalies when we talk about sheeps.

 ## Generation of new pictures
-So far we have seen how to train a model so it captures the information about drawing sheeps based on thousands of picturesof sheeps.
-We have seen that the model can learn that it is possible to draw sheeps with small or long legs
+So far we have seen how to create a model to captures information about drawing of sheeps based on thousands of pictures.
+We have seen how that the model can learn features like that it is possible to draw sheeps with or without legs and it can even discriminate black sheeps.
+But now we are going to see something more interesting and funnier I will show you how this model can create new drawings of sheeps similar to the ones in the data set but different from all of them.

-which pictures are annomalous and which

-Lets start with the fun part now.
-We are going to create some drawin

-## Going further
+For this part we are goint to use the decoder model that we created, since it has shared layers with the end-to-end model the trained weights are ready, we only need to provide a 2D vector representing a position in the latent space and the decoder will write a sheep for us.
+Let's try it out.

 ## Conclusions